jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 --

 The king raises his standard at Nottingham.
-Lords ride to him and their tenant farmers follow.
+Most lords ride to him and their tenant farmers follow.
 The merchants and craftsmen of the south build their army.
-A country at civil war.
+The country is at civil war.
 Royalist versus Parliamentarians.
 Both sides have the same food, equipment, weapons.
 One side organises by lordship, bloodline, and obligation.
 The other through independence, merit, and even elections.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
-Three years of fields untilled.
+Nine years of many fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
-Perhaps as many as one in ten countrymen dead before it ends.
+Over a hundred thousand non-combats are dead.

 Parliament wins.
 Charles in prison.